Bixi81/COVID-19_excess_deaths/README.md

 Reported deaths which are [attributed to Covid-19](https://github.com/Bixi81/COVID-19) occur mostly in the age group 80+ years (64%) and 60-79 (32%), according to RKI data.
 The mortality data provided by Destatis is in line with these figures as the results of [OLS regressions by age group (Columns 2-4)](https://github.com/Bixi81/Covid-19_excess_deaths/blob/master/regression_results.txt) suggest.

-However, data by Destatis suggest that the true Covid-19 mortality in the age group 80+ is somewhat higher (74%, see below) than refrected in official figures (64%).
+However, data by Destatis suggest that the true Covid-19 mortality in the age group 80+ is somewhat higher (74%, see below) than reflected in official figures (64%).

 *Note that the data from Destatis allows no accurate identification of age groups since age group labels overlap (e.g. 75-80 and 80-85).
 It is assumed that each age group includes the highes number of years (and excludes the lowest).*